pas-by/mjf2gsi8/README.md

 # mjf2gsi8
 extract Topcon GT-1001 total station RAW data, then output to GSI8 format

-Since the 'built-in' export to GSI8 function do not associate with its 'point code', we wrote the program to cater for it.
+Since the 'built-in' export to GSI8 function do not associate with those 'point code', we wrote the program to cater for it.

 # usage